Finding Your Voice in High-Stakes Meetings

 Introducing Ruth Gamble

-How can you build confidence and speak with impact in high-stake meetings?
-In this masterclass, Ruth Gamble, Head of Consumer Experience at Deliveroo, shares practical techniques to help you find your voice and feel more comfortable in important conversations.
+How can you build confidence and speak with impact in high-stakes meetings?
+In this masterclass, Ruth Gamble, Experience Lead at Deliveroo, shares practical techniques to help you find your voice and feel more comfortable in important conversations.
 Drawing from her own experience in tech leadership, Ruth offers mindset shifts, communication strategies, and ways to support others in your team to do the same.

 Finding Confidence in High-Stakes Meetings

-I’m Ruth Gamble, and I currently lead the consumer experience team at Deliveroo.
-I’ve spent the last few years building products and working with talented people, and in that time, I’ve found myself in many high-pressure meetings with executives and senior stakeholders.
-These experiences have made me think a lot about how to find and use my voice effectively in those spaces, especially as a woman in tech, where that challenge has never really gone away.
+I’m Ruth, and I lead the Experience team across Restaurant, Delivery & Care at Deliveroo.
+I’ve spent 15 years building products and working with talented people, the last 4 years at Deliveroo, and in that time, I’ve found myself in many high-pressure meetings with executives and senior stakeholders.
+These experiences have made me think a lot about how to find and use my voice effectively in those spaces, especially as a woman in tech.

-I don’t believe that being confident means shouting the loudest.
-It’s about being clear, intentional, and knowing that your voice matters.
-I wanted to share what’s helped me show up more confidently, and hopefully, it can help others too.
+I don’t believe that being confident means being the loudest or the most extroverted.
+I believe it’s about being clear, intentional, and knowing that your voice and opinions matter.
+I wanted to share what’s helped me show up more confidently, and hopefully, it can help others, too.

 Why This Topic Matters

-Speaking up in high-stakes meetings is something many of us find difficult, especially when we feel pressure to sound polished or prove ourselves.
-I still feel that tension.
-You want to speak with authority, but sometimes the stakes are high, the prep gets muddled in your mind, and the energy in the room can feel intimidating.
+Feeling comfortable speaking up in high-stakes meetings is something many of us find difficult, especially when we feel pressure to sound polished, knowledgeable or prove ourselves.
+You want to speak with authority, but sometimes the nerves take over, the prep gets muddled in your mind, and the energy in the room can feel intimidating, and before you know it, the moment has passed.

-For me, finding my voice has meant building the confidence muscle, learning how to prepare better, listen more actively, and speak more clearly.
+For me, finding my voice has meant building the confidence muscle.
+By accepting that preparation is key, learning new ways to prepare better, active listening and how to make my point more clearly.
 It's a continuous process, and not something that comes naturally without effort.
 Confidence isn't about having all the answers or sounding perfect.
 It's about showing up as yourself and communicating your perspective in a way that helps move the conversation forward.

 Preparing Your Mindset

-If imposter syndrome shows up (and it often does), remind yourself that you were invited to this meeting for a reason.
+If imposter syndrome shows up, remind yourself that you were invited to this meeting for a reason.
 You belong in the room.
-Name your inner critic if it helps.
-I call mine "Doubtful Debbie."
-Acknowledge that voice, smile at it, and then move forward.
+If your inner critic also appears, name it… something like,"Doubtful Debs.
+This helps to acknowledge that voice, the doubt, and move forward.

 Once you're in the meeting, there are a few tactics I use to stay grounded:

 Speak early.
 If 20 minutes pass and I haven’t spoken, it’s harder to jump in.
-So I try to say something early, even just a greeting or a comment to show I’m engaged.
+I try to say something early, even just a greeting or a comment.
+This is especially helpful if you are remote, in a large meeting where it's difficult to “see” everyone in the room.

-Watch your tone and pacing.
-Speaking slowly and with intention helps your message land.
-Volume isn’t everything, clarity and emphasis are powerful.
+Watch your pacing.
+Speaking a little slower, with intention and allowing space for your point to be heard, helps your message land.
+Clarity and emphasis are powerful.

 If you work with the same people often, you might ask someone you trust to back you up in the meeting or be a quiet ally.
-A little moral support can go a long way.
+If this person knows your style and that you are actively working on your confidence, a little moral support can go a long way.

 Helping Others Find Their Voice